phusion/passenger_library/source/intro/ruby/using_the_server.md

 As you can see in the output, Phusion Passenger is now serving your app on [http://0.0.0.0:3000/](http://0.0.0.0:3000/).
 So if you go to that URL, you will should see your application.

+### No "bundle exec rails server" yet

+If you use Rails, then you may be used to using `bundle exec rails server` to start a server.
+Phusion Passenger currently does not integrate into the `rails server` mechanism, so instead of `bundle exec rails server`, run `bundle exec passenger start` instead.

 ## Logs

 Phusion Passenger prints its own logs not only to the terminal, but also to a log file.
 During startup, Phusion Passenger tells you what log file it used.
-This is typically `log/passenger.XXXX.log`
+This is typically `log/passenger.XXXX.log`.

 There are also the *application* logs, such as `log/development.log` and `log/production.log`.
 These logs are completely separate from Phusion Passenger's own logs.
 If you use Rails, then Phusion Passenger will also print your application logs to the terminal, but it will not print them into Phusion Passenger's log file.